Temerty Faculty of Medicine ↗ MD Program ↗

 Bhadra's ITM, CPC-1, CPC-2 & Y2 Decks

 Full pre-clerkship Anki coverage by block.
-Most comprehensive UofT-specific deck collection currently circulating.
+Largest UofT-specific deck collection currently circulating.

 Link distributed in cohort channels.
 Search "BP Years 1+2 Anki" or request via Feedback.